-The mental health toolkit includes a total of nine tools that are available to workplaces and occupational health care service providers during the project.
-The tools will be completed and ready to use in autumn 2021.
+The mental health toolkit includes a total of nine tools that are available to workplaces and occupational health care service providers.
+The tools will be completed and ready to use in English in 2022.

-The topics of the tools range from work arrangements to supporting recovery and developing organizational resilience.
-Included are tools for the evaluation of cognitive load, facilitating exercise as well as creating a substance abuse programme and managing addictions.
+The topics of the tools range from job modification to supporting recovery and developing organizational resilience.
+Included are tools for the evaluation of cognitive load, facilitating exercise as well as creating a substance abuse programme.
 The toolkit also includes a test related to well-being at work and coaching programmes for supervisors and planning your working career.
 We are offering the tools to all work communities interested in promoting mental health.